Tailor Brands logo

 Although Maryland doesn’t provide LLCs with the same tax advantages as neighboring Delaware, it also doesn’t have the same high expenses as states such as New York.
 Maryland is a fairly average state in how it treats LLCs, and that makes it a suitable choice for most businesses located within its borders.

 The following guide will take you through the steps needed to understand how to form an LLC.
-Some of the information is general and applicable to all states, but many details are specific to Maryland.
+Some of the information is general and applicable to all states, but many details are specific to MD.
 Knowing both the general information and the state-specific details will help ensure filing proceeds smoothly for you.

 What you name your limited liability company will be the business’s official name on documents, and it can also be the name that you use for everyday operations (e.g., marketing, billing, paying invoices, etc.).
+You can find if your name is available by doing a Maryland business entity search.

 Maryland has fairly standard requirements for naming LLCs Your chosen name must adhere to the following: